This blog may contain affiliate links. Read our disclosure policy for more info.

 You can visit the park on your own and do a self-guided tour of the refuge for $15 USD.
 This is the cheapest option, and you can visit places such as the bird-watching trail and spend as much time as you want to look for birds.
 There are 4.3 miles (7 kilometers) of trails to explore, and it’s best to visit before 8 am or after 3 pm if you want to see some of the 300+ bird species on site.

 With that said, Hacienda Baru Wildlife Refuge also has a huge variety of tours with expert guides.
 These include birdwatching tours, night walks, hikes, and even ziplining.
-The tours range in price, but most are only $40 USD, which is very cheap!
+The tours range in price, but most are only around $40 USD, which is very cheap!

 You can also stay at the hotel Hacienda Baru Lodge.
 Those who stay at the lodge get free access to the property, which means you’ll get to explore and see a lot more!